 Open a Previously Saved Query

-- Click the Personal or Shared Queries icon.
+- Click either the Personal or Shared Queries icon on the left.

 Selecting Fields

-- Place a checkmark in the checkbox to the left of the field name to include the field in the query.
+- Select the checkbox to the left of the field name to include the field in the query.

 Null Fields